Anveio/mturk-engine/README.md

 1. You'll need a userscript manager to use Mturk Engine.
 If you're using Chrome download [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).
 If you already have a userscript manager you're good to move on to the next step.

 2. [Download Mturk Engine here.](https://raw.githubusercontent.com/Anveio/mturk-engine/master/build/mturk-engine.latest.user.js) Your userscript manager should prompt you to install the script.
-An alternative is to download the lite version here: https://greasyfork.org/en/scripts/33403-mturk-engine-lite
+An alternative is to download the script from Greasyfork: https://greasyfork.org/en/scripts/33403-mturk-engine

 3. Navigate to https://worker.mturk.com/?mturkengine with your Amazon Mechanical Turk account to begin using Mturk Engine.
 It's a good idea to bookmark this link if you intend on using it frequently.